 Hypothetically, a 3-bedroom, 2-bath, 1,800 sq ft low density (clutter) modest home may take you 4 – 6 hours to perform an initial deep cleaning.
 You’ve calculated your hourly cleaning rate at $35 per hour.
 Now, take your hourly rate and multiply that by your estimated clean times.
 According to the attached picture your cleaning rate will be $140.00 – $210.00 PLUS $25 in additional supplies and equipment.

-Hypothetically, if you want to get a recurring cleaning rate, do the same math but with a different clean time and less material cost.
+Hypothetically, if you want to give a recurring cleaning rate, do the same math but with a different clean time and less material cost.

 Once you’ve been cleaning for a while, and you and your customer have become familiar with one another, simply average the difference to favor yourself at $125.00 per cleaning.